The Love Mercy Do Justice team works to develop a heart for issues of justice at Thornapple, and to offer ways for people to respond to injustices.

 - Eve's Angels, Eve's Angels is a non-profit organization that ministers the Love of Jesus Christ to women in the sex industry.

 - International Justice Mission, International Justice Mission is a human rights agency that brings rescue to victims of slavery, sexual exploitation and other forms of violent oppression.
+Consider supporting them by becoming a Freedom Partner for $24 a month.
+To learn more click here.
 To view a short video called At the End of Slavery by IJM, click here.

 - Manasseh Project, The Manasseh Project is an outreach ministry of Wedgwood Christian Services dedicated to ending the sexual exploitation of young men and women in West Michigan.